home - definefine

 We also share links to useful information and research from trusted sources.

-Parent Peer Support
+Parent Peer Support and Advocacy

 Training and Consultancy

-We provide training and consultancy to Parent Carer Forums, SENDiass, Mental health and SEND support groups, local authorities, ICB's and other organisations.
+We provide training and consultancy to Professionals, Parent Carer Forums, SENDiass, Mental health and SEND support groups, local authorities, ICB's and other organisations.

 We have two CPD accredited webinars with Q&A sessions which can be tailored to requirements.